The Crown (TV series): Historical accuracy

+The accuracy of the series has been criticised by some of the individuals and institutions portrayed.
+Gordonstoun School responded to its negative portrayal by claiming that Prince Charles's personal feedback to the school had been overwhelmingly positive.
+Michael Fagan, whose intrusion into the Queen's bedroom while she slept is depicted in season four, has said that his conversation with the Queen was "short, polite and non-controversial", and that he never spoke about Margaret Thatcher as he is shown doing in the series.
+The former prime ministers John Major and Tony Blair publicly criticised the series; Blair's spokesman described the first episode of season five, where in 1991, Prince Charles is portrayed attempting to recruit John Major and Tony Blair to support the Queen's abdication in favour of him, as "complete and utter rubbish".
+Major stated that no such conversation took place and that the scene was "a barrel-load of malicious nonsense".
+Conversely, during a 2021 appearance on The Late Late Show with James Corden, Prince Harry stated that he was comfortable with The Crown's portrayal of the royal family, noting that, while as a work of fiction, it is "not strictly accurate", it does give a "rough idea" of the pressures of "putting duty and service above family and everything else".

 Release

 The series's first two episodes were released in the United Kingdom on 1 November 2016.
-The first season was released worldwide in its entirety on 4 November 2016.
+The first season was released worldwide on 4 November 2016.
 The second season was released on 8 December 2017.
 The third season was released on 17 November 2019.
 The fourth season was released on 15 November 2020.
 The fifth season was released on 9 November 2022.
+The sixth and final season was released in two parts: the first on 16 November 2023 and the second on 14 December 2023.

 The first season was released on DVD and Blu-ray in the United Kingdom on 16 October 2017 and worldwide on 7 November.
 The second season was released on DVD and Blu-ray in the United Kingdom on 22 October 2018 and worldwide on 13 November 2018.
 The third season was released on DVD and Blu-ray in the United Kingdom on 2 November 2020 and worldwide the following day.
 The fourth season was released on DVD and Blu-ray in the United Kingdom on 1 November 2021 and worldwide the following day.
+The fifth season was released on DVD and Blu-ray in the United Kingdom on 16 October 2023 and worldwide the following day.
+The sixth season was released on DVD and Blu-ray in the United Kingdom on 16 September 2024 and worldwide the following day.